 The Katy roundhouse and turntable east of South Main at Allen Street in 1952.
 They survived into the 1990s.

-This turntable south of Vickery Boulevard and east of Main Street may have been Katy.
-The Katy freight station was adjacent on Vickery at Jones Street.
+This turntable south of Vickery Boulevard and east of Main Street near Tower 55 and Fort Worth Macaroni Company may have been Houston & Texas Central, although the Katy freight depot was just three hundred feet west on Vickery at Jones Street.

-Lastly, the dark circle near the center shows the footprint of the International & Great Northern turntable on the near East Side in 1952.
-Could at least part of the I&GN turntable still exist?
+Lastly, the circle labeled T is the footprint of the International & Great Northern turntable on the near East Side in 1952.
+The rectangles labeled 1 through 4 are the footprints of four concrete locomotive stalls of the roundhouse.